이 페이지는 아직 한국어로 제공되지 않으며 번역 작업 중입니다. 번역에 관한 질문이나 의견이 있으시면 언제든지 저희에게 연락해 주십시오.

 Rules are displayed in the detection rules table.
 You can sort the table by clicking on the Sort by option in the top right corner of the table.
 For example, sort by Highest Severity to triage high-impact misconfigurations and threats.

-Enable or disable a rule using the toggle switch to the right of the rule.
+To enable or disable a single rule, toggle the switch to the right of the rule.

 Rule and generated signal options